settinger/making_embedded_systems/week_5_exercises/README.md

 ## Projective Set on the STM32F429I-DISC1

 General idea: an implementation of [Projective Set](https://en.wikipedia.org/wiki/Projective_Set_(game)) with multiple difficulty settings, touchscreen and console input, colorblindness accessibility modes, and shake-to-reset function using the on-board motion sensors.
+The state diagrams describe a more scaled-back version with what I'd consider the least viable product.

 ## Abstract State Machine